 Bronstein, Gewirtz & Grossman, LLC Notifies Inspirato Incorporated (ISPO) Investors of Class Action and to Actively Participate

-/EIN News/ -- NEW YORK, March 10, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Inspirato Incorporated (“Inspirato” or “the Company”) (NASDAQ: ISPO) and certain of its officers, on behalf of all persons and entities that purchased or otherwise acquired Inspirato securities between May 11, 2022 and December 15, 2022, (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/ispo.
+NEW YORK, March 10, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Inspirato Incorporated ("Inspirato" or "the Company") ISPO and certain of its officers, on behalf of all persons and entities that purchased or otherwise acquired Inspirato securities between May 11, 2022 and December 15, 2022, (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/ispo.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.